C.F. Monterrey (women): Multiple league finals and first title

-2021 to present
+2021 to 2026

-After Monterrey was eliminated in the semi-finals of the Guard1anes 2021 tournament playoffs by Tigres, thus ending a run of three consecutive league finals, the club announced that Héctor Becerra was being relieved of his duties as manager on 8 June 2021, after more than three years as manager of the team.
+After Monterrey was eliminated in the semi-finals of the Guard1anes 2021 tournament playoffs by Tigres, thus ending a run of three consecutive league finals, the club announced that Héctor Becerra was being relieved of his duties as manager on June 8, 2021, after more than three years as manager of the team.
 During Becerra's tenure as manager, the team won its first title in history and reach four league finals (won one and lost three).
-Former Pachuca manager, Eva Espejo, was appointed as the new manager of the team on 13 June 2021.
+Former Pachuca manager, Eva Espejo, was appointed as the new manager of the team on June 13, 2021.

 With Eva Espejo as manager, the club was able to obtain its second league title by winning the Apertura 2021 tournament after defeating Tigres on penalties (1–3) after a 2–2 draw on aggregate.
 As a result of Monterrey winning the Apertura 2021 league title, Espejo also became the first woman manager in history to win the Liga MX Femenil title.

-On the Clausura 2022, Monterrey ended the regular phase of the tournament 1st with 43 pts, but it was eliminated in the semi-finals of the playoffs by Pachuca.
+On the Clausura 2022, Monterrey ended the regular phase of the tournament in 1st place with 43 points, but it was eliminated in the semi-finals of the playoffs by Pachuca.

-As the winner of the Apertura 2021 tournament, Monterrey qualified to play the 2022 Campeón de Campeones final against the Clausura 2022 champions C.D.
-Guadalajara.
+As the winner of the Apertura 2021 tournament, Monterrey qualified to play the 2022 Campeón de Campeones final against the Clausura 2022 champions Guadalajara.
 Monterrey lost the final on penalties (1–3) after a 1–1 draw on aggregate.

 In August 2022, Monterrey played its first international tournament when it participated on the 2022 Women's International Champions Cup.
 Monterrey reached the final of this tournament by beating Portland Thorns on penalties (3–2) after a 1–1 draw on regular time in the semi-finals.
 In the final, Monterrey was defeated by Lyon 4–0.